gonzalezvl/Microbial_Metagenomics_Workshop_UCLA_2015/README.md

 ##

 This repository contains presentations, practicals and data files to be used.

+Specifically it contains:

+1. This `README.md`
+2. The Schedule of the course, `Schedule.md`
+3. Daily repositories, `Monday` - `Friday`.
+4. LICENSE

+##In Monday
+1. A folder of the `Slides` for the day.
+2. A folder for the `Command_line_practical` containing the instructions and data needed to complete the `exercises`.